oracle/terraform-provider-oci/website/docs/d/core_compute_global_image_capability_schemas_versions.html.markdown

 The following attributes are exported:

 * `compute_global_image_capability_schema_id` - The ocid of the compute global image capability schema
-* `display_name` - A user-friendly name for the compute global image capability schema
+* `display_name` - A user-friendly name.
+Does not have to be unique, and it's changeable.
+Avoid entering confidential information.
 * `name` - The name of the compute global image capability schema version
 * `schema_data` - The map of each capability name to its ImageCapabilityDescriptor.
 	* `default_value` - the default value